Myki

 Myki (/ˈmaɪ.kiː/ MY-kee), stylised as myki, is a reloadable credit card-sized contactless smart card ticketing system used for electronic payment of fares on most public transport services in Melbourne and regional Victoria, Australia.
 Myki replaced the Metcard ticketing system and became fully operational at the end of 2012.

-The system was developed by Kamco (Keane Australia Micropayment Consortium) and is used by Public Transport Victoria.
+The system was developed by Kamco (Keane Australia Micropayment Consortium) and is used by Transport Victoria.
 The initial 10-year contract was worth approximately A$1.5 billion, described by The Age as "the [world's] biggest for a smartcard ticketing system".
 The Myki contract was extended in July 2016 for a further seven years.

 The original Myki agreement with the Victorian government expired in November 2023.
 On 15 May 2023, the Victorian government announced it had signed a contract with Conduent, an American company, that will take over the Myki system for the next 15 years.
 The new system was reported to be rolled out by 2025.
-In May 2025, the planned upgrade was delayed by 18 months.
+In May 2025, the planned upgrade was delayed by 9 months, starting in March 2026.